Justification of Red List Category

 This species is listed as Vulnerable because levels of habitat loss and capture for the cagebird trade indicate that there is a continuing rapid population decline.
 Its future ought to be secured by the large number of national parks in which it occurs, but many of these currently provide ineffective protection and much of the species's range, at least in Mexico, falls outside the protected area network.

 In South America it inhabits humid lowland forest and adjacent cleared areas, wooded foothills and canyons.
 In Mexico, it is found in arid and semi-arid woodland, and pine-oak, humid lowland and riparian forest, moving seasonally to dense thorn-forest (Juniper and Parr 1998, Renton 2004), although in Puno, Peru it was found to be more abundant in a mosaic of shade coffee plantations and degraded remnant forest patches than in neighbouring pristine Yungas forest (S. K. Herzog in litt.
 2007).
-In Mexico it has also been reported to use agricultural fields and orchards (E R. Rodríguez-Ruíz and A. Banda in litt.
+In Mexico it has also been reported to use agricultural fields and orchards (E. R. Rodríguez-Ruíz and A. Banda in litt.
 2016).
-It occurs from sea-level to 3,600 m (E R. Rodríguez-Ruíz and A. Banda in litt.
+It occurs from sea-level to 3,600 m (E. R. Rodríguez-Ruíz and A. Banda in litt.
 2016), but the core range is 500-1,500 m (Juniper and Parr 1998).
 Nests and large communal roosts are sited on cliff-faces or in large trees (Howell and Webb 1995a, Juniper and Parr 1998, Cruz-Nieto et al. 2006).
-In Mexico the breeding season begins in January when pairs form, with nesting taking place in May, June and July (E R. Rodríguez-Ruíz and A. Banda in litt.
+In Jalisco and Nayarit on the Pacific coast of Mexico, the species nests in tree cavities located high above the ground in tall emergent trees of Enterolobium cyclocarpum (de la Parra-Martínez et al. 2015).
+Surveys of cavity availability found a low density of cavities with characteristics suitable for nesting by Military Macaws, and these were concentrated in semi-deciduous forest (de la Parra-Martínez et al. 2015).
+In Mexico the breeding season begins in January when pairs form, with nesting taking place in May, June and July (E. R. Rodríguez-Ruíz and A. Banda in litt.
 2016).

 Habitat loss and especially domestic trade are the chief threats, even within reserves (Snyder et al. 2000).
 In 1991-1995, 96 wild-caught specimens were found in international trade, with Bolivia and Mexico possibly the most significant exporters (Chebez 1994, D. Brightsmith in litt.
 2007).
 In Mexico, it is still one of the most sought-after species in the illegal cagebird trade; in 1995-2005, it was the fifth most seized Mexican Psittacine species by the country's Environmental Enforcement Agency, becoming the fourth most seized Psittacine species in 2007-2010 (J. C. Cantú in litt.
 2010).
-In many areas it nests in relatively inaccessible cavities on cliff walls, which provides some protection against the pressures of nest poaching (E R. Rodríguez-Ruíz and A. Banda in litt.
+In many areas it nests in relatively inaccessible cavities on cliff walls, which provides some protection against the pressures of nest poaching (E. R. Rodríguez-Ruíz and A. Banda in litt.
 2016).
 However, nest poaching is a severe threat in Jalisco and Nayarit where the species nests in tree cavities (C. Bonilla in litt.
 2007, K. Renton in litt.
 2007).
+Furthermore, the dependence on nest-cavities in tall emergent trees means there is limited availability of suitable nest sites for Military Macaws (de la Parra-Martínez et al. 2015), and these are vulnerable to forestry practices that extract large valuable-wood trees (K. Renton in litt.
+2020).
 In Jalisco, Mexico, macaws were not found in deforested areas, even where abundant Hura polyandra (an important food source) were left as shade for cattle (Renton 2004).
-GARP analysis estimates that the species has suffered 23% habitat loss within its range in Mexico (Ríos Muñoz 2002).
-As the species feeds on agricultural land (crops include corn, walnuts and olives) it may also be threatened by persecution (E R. Rodríguez-Ruíz and A. Banda in litt.
+GARP analysis estimates that the species has suffered 23% habitat loss within its range in Mexico (Ríos Muñoz 2002) and currently, forest loss throughout the species's full range is estimated at ~13% per three generations (Tracewski et al. 2016).
+As the species feeds on agricultural land (crops include corn, walnuts and olives) it may also be threatened by persecution (E. R. Rodríguez-Ruíz and A. Banda in litt.
 2016).
 Gold mining operations in Mexico, particularly in the Balsas Region, also pose a threat owing to the associated deforestation and pollution (A. Siguenza and L. Vasquez Reyes in litt.
 2016).
 In Jaumave, Tamaulipas, Mexican gray squirrels (Sciurus aureogaster) may compete for food with the species (E R. Rodríguez-Ruíz and A. Banda in litt.
 2016).
 One sub-population in the Cauca valley, Colombia, numbering fewer than 50 mature individuals, may shortly be lost as a dam is expected to flood the sole nesting cliff (Fundación ProAves 2011).

 Conservation Actions Underway